2dukes/PROJ_SSI_2122/tls/tls.md

           print("TLS connection fails")
           continue
   ```

+  - In the `proxy.py` code the `Bank32` string on every response gets replaced by `FEUP22`.
+This way we show our MITM agent is working.

 - **Launch the MITM attack on a real HTTPS website that has a login.
 Steal the password.**
   - **Target:** https://wayf.up.pt/idp/profile/SAML2/Redirect/SSO?execution=e3s2